 Technical complexity and interface changes

-On the opposite side of the eAttest query there are about 30 endpoints (health insurers) at the time of the eAttest introduction, some of which use different encryption methods.
-In some cases, the interface specifications also differ, and other companies report that eAttest queries sometimes require manual rework.
+At the time of the eAttest’s introduction, around 30 endpoints (health insurers) on the receiving end use partly different encryption methods.
+In some cases, the interface specifications also differ, and experience from other companies shows that eAttest queries sometimes require manual rework.

 No real-time query